stueyG1t/PGCert/index.md

 width="300"
 loading="lazy"
 />
 Accessibility and data ethics are foundational concerns in my work.
 My MSc dissertation, _Can a Virtual Learning Environment Interface Meet the Needs of Dyslexics and Non-Dyslexics?_ (Smith, 2001), focused on interface design for learners with specific needs, particularly around reducing a prescriptive approach to lesson design, often shaped by rigid or inflexible syllabus-driven models.
 Since then, I've contributed to JISC publications on accessibility (Smith, 2002).
 These principles continue to shape my TEL work today, especially in designing tools and resources that account for diverse learning styles and neurodiversity.
+I continue to attain new Continuing Professional Development (CPD) certificates and use tools like LinkedIn Learning to enhance and update my practice (PSF A5).
+Additionally I collaborate with peers through formal and informal networks to mutally enhance our practices (PSF V5).

 Ethically, we face difficult questions around AI.
 Scholars, such as Selwyn (Selwyn, 2019) and Luckin (Luckin, 2018), argue that while AI presents opportunities for personalised learning, it also raises issues around equity, bias, and educational values.
 Should students be allowed to write essays in their first language and use AI to translate into English?
 Current policy says no but we admit students knowing they don't yet have academic English proficiency.
 If we're not willing to allow AI-assisted translation, are we also willing to ban private tutoring, which creates far greater inequality?
 These are the kinds of dilemmas we need to address honestly and empathetically.
+We need debate on these issues, the AI technology has great potential to bring equity and broad opportunity to education inline with PSF V2 but without professional discussion and challenges to the status quo we risk losing the chance to bring enhancement to a broader diverse range of learners.

 I teach students that managing information isn't about hoarding it's about stewardship: knowing where your data is, why it's there, and who can access it.
 This sits alongside my wider work in promoting open standards and accessible formats.
 Both data practices and content choices reflect a deeper commitment to transparency, control, and learner autonomy.